nikuqhuang/Novels/README.md

 # Novels

-Mission 1: Input TXT file and calculate the number of words.
+Mission 1: Input TXT file and calculate the number of disorder.

 Mission 2: Calculate and sort the vocabulary words.